 It’s usually better to just pay down the principal, but sometimes that’s not possible.
 If you’re confident in your ability not to abuse it, raising your borrowing threshold will give your credit score an instant boost.

 I’d assumed this was a complicated process requiring some degree of cringing.
 But it turns out increasing your credit limit is extraordinarily easy.
 An educator in my city’s free first-time homebuyer program described this method to me.
 I will try to transcribe it exactly as she said it:

-The sleepy evening class full of tired working people trying to absorb financial information around dinnertime was not usually very animated, but this amazing power-move caused an eruption not unlike Game of Thrones fans hearing their Khaleesi inform a bitch that “a dragon is not a slave.”
+The sleepy evening class full of tired working folks trying to absorb financial information around dinnertime was not usually very animated.
+But this amazing power-move caused an eruption not unlike Game of Thrones fans hearing their Khaleesi inform a bitch that “a dragon is not a slave.”

 I did exactly what she said.
 You’d better believe it worked.